The Best European Christmas Markets Road Trip: A One Week Itinerary

 Day 7 – Bruges

 The capital of West Flanders, Bruges is known for its Medieval houses with crow-stepped gables, impressive Neogothic architecture and historic centre, which is a UNESCO World Heritage Site.
 Start your day with a Boat Cruise and Guided Walking Tour, taking in the highlights of this romantic city.
-Visit the Lace Centre to learn more about the history of lace in Bruges, or climb the 366 steps up the Belfry of Bruges (Belfort), a 13th century clock tower that stands 83 metres (272ft) high and give tourists panoramic city views.
+Visit the Lace Centre to learn more about the history of lace in Bruges, or climb the 366 steps up the Belfry of Bruges (Belfort), a 13th-century clock tower that stands 83 metres (272ft) high and gives tourists panoramic city views.
 There are plenty of wet weather activities, including the Historium, Fries Museum and Chocolate Making Workshop with Chocolate Museum Entry, with museum passes available (Musea Brugge Card).
-While foodies can join a Belgian Beer Tour, Waffle and Beer Workshop or Private food Tour.
+While foodies can join a Belgian Beer Tour, Waffle and Beer Workshop or Private Food Tour.

-Overlooked by the Neogothic Provinciaal Hof (the former meeting place for the provincial government of West Flanders), Bruges’ Christmas Market can be found in the 10th century main square, Markt, as well as along Simon Stevinplein Street.
-Featuring a large ice rink, festive decorations and numerous wooden stalls selling unique souvenirs, Bruges Christmas Market is one of the best in Belgium, if not the whole of Europe.
+Overlooked by the Neogothic Provinciaal Hof (the former meeting place for the provincial government of West Flanders), Bruges’ Christmas Market can be found in the 10th-century main square, Markt, as well as along Simon Stevinplein Street.
+Featuring a large ice rink, festive decorations and numerous wooden stalls selling unique souvenirs, the Bruges Christmas Market is one of the best in Belgium, if not the whole of Europe.

-Christmas Market Location: Grote Market with huts also along Simon Stevenplein street.
+Christmas Market Location: Grote Market with huts also along Simon Stevenplein Street.

 Christmas Market Dates: End of November to early January.